madkins23/go-utils/README.md

 * `path.HomePath()` prepends a relative file path with the user's home directory.
   Works on linux and should work on Mac and Windows but untested by author.

+## 'server'

+Utilities for interacting with Golang HTTP servers.

+* `server.Interrupt` sends a `SIGINT` signal to the current process.
+* `server.IsReady` checks for immediate service of specified URL.
+* `server.WaitFor` waits for service to become available for specified timeout.

 ## `test`

 Test utilities.